-She is the Director of the Galdós Editions Project and the Head of the Department of Hispanic Studies.
-She teaches modules on nineteenth and twentieth-century literature and culture, as well as Spanish language.
+She is the Director of the Galdós Editions Project and she teaches modules on nineteenth and twentieth-century literature and culture, as well as Spanish language.
 Amongst the courses she teaches are 'Tradition, transition and Modernity' and 'Hispanic Fiction' (which include studying the film of Tristana and the electronic edition of Torquemada en la hoguera, 'The Media in the Hispanic World', 'Questioning Spain' and 'Filming Galdós' (click on Teaching Galdós to see examples of films produced by students in the past).

 She has worked on three projects funded by CILASS (Centre for Inquiry Based Learning on the Arts and Social Sciences).
 The first involved creating an electronic learning package to complement her electronic edition of Torquemada en la hoguera, the second a grammar package for Level 2 (Post A-level) students and the third is the SLC 'Interactive Year Abroad Project'.
 She also belongs to the SoTL (Scholarship of Teaching and Learning) Special Interest Group.